HenryOyoto/PCB-Design-Projects/README.md

 **Status**

 Fabricated and populated.
-Board is used in the working autonomous robot prototype.
+The board is used in the working autonomous robot prototype.

 **Folder contents**